 2. Excess Processing/ Inappropriate Processing

 Vertical storage solutions can help in eliminating these wastes as they streamline operating procedures, increase the flexibility and lower the costs in almost any type of facility.
-Large inventory of items can be stored in a minimal footprint bringing items closer to where they are needed.
+A large inventory of items can be stored in a minimal footprint bringing items closer to where they are needed.
 This reduces the length of the production line, optimizes the operation flow and prevents errors or product damages during transportation which would require costly repairs or remanufacturing.

 Lean order processing is also easy to implement thanks to the Modula WMS software that can be directly connected to the local ERP offering full traceability and real time inventory, preventing duplicate data and eliminating excessive reporting.